cschotte/azure-maps-mcp/README.md

 ## Overview

-This project implements an MCP server using Azure Functions that integrates with Azure Maps services.
+This project implements an MCP server using Azure Functions that integrates with Azure Maps services and comprehensive country data.
 It allows LLMs to perform a wide range of geographic operations including:

 - **Geocoding & Search**: Convert addresses or place names to coordinates and vice versa
-- **Routing**: Calculate routes, travel times, and reachable areas
+- **Routing**: Calculate routes, travel times and reachable areas
 - **Map Rendering**: Generate map tiles and static map images
 - **Geolocation**: Determine country codes and location info from IP addresses
+- **Country Intelligence**: Access comprehensive country information

 ## Features